thaddeusmt/yii-swiftmailer2/README.markdown

 # yii-swiftmailer2

-Basic Yii extension that wraps the [SwiftMailer](http://swiftmailer.org/) PHP library in some useful functions, and makes it easy to configure and access as a Component via Yii's app configuration system.
+Basic [Yii Framework](http://www.yiiframework.com/) extension that wraps the [SwiftMailer](http://swiftmailer.org/) PHP library in some useful functions, and makes it easy to configure and access as a Component via Yii's app configuration system.

 ## Why another SwiftMailer extension for Yii?

-It's true, there are three other SwiftMailer extensions in the [Extensions](http://www.yiiframework.com/extensions/?category=9) repository right now.
+It's true, there are three other SwiftMailer extensions in the [Yii Extensions](http://www.yiiframework.com/extensions/?category=9) repository right now.
 I had been using the classic [mail](http://www.yiiframework.com/extension/mail/) one myself, for quite a while.
 Here is why I made another one, and what it does differently:

  1. Provides an easy way render emails using Views, no matter where they are (call view with full path alias for extensions, modules, etc)
  2. Turn off email sending config setting (useful for testing environments)